Founded in 2007: Find Answers in 2,000+ Posts

 In the case of the 90-year-old woman, Akua Denteh, who was accused of witchcraft and tortured to death, the fetish priestess of the village Hajia Filina, performed chanting and dancing, during which she revealed that Denteh was a witch.
 After Filina's revelation, the villagers subjected Denteh to torture and death.

-In the heart of Kafaba, her memory shall endure, forever etched into the lives of those she touched.
-May her soul find solace and rest in the embrace of her ancestors as her legacy continues to inspire generations to come.
+In Kafaba, her memory endures, etched into the lives she touched.
+May her soul find rest among her ancestors, inspiring generations to come.